 Vein Matter.
-The vein matter of the Cadwallader Gold Belt consists of milky white quartz, commonly ribboned and of several ages, with very minor amounts of erratically distributed ferruginous carbonates, scheelite, mariposite and locally (in late tension fractures cutting the Pioneer 27 vein), appreciable quantities of black tourmaline.
-The sulphides, comprising from 2 to 3 percent of the vein-matter, consist of pyrite and arsenopyrite, generally distributed and the most plentiful sulphides; sphalerite, galena and tetrahedrite, generally distributed but in very small amounts, important however as "high-grade indicators"; pyrrhotite and chalcopyrite, erratically distributed as local pockets, occasionally associated, together or separately, with high gold values; stibnite and marcasite, erratically distributed in the Pioneer mine along or close to post-ore faults or fractures; telluride and gold, the former apparently very rare, the latter generally and sparsely distributed with, also, occasional erratically deposited "pockets" up to nine hundred pounds in weight composed of 45 percent gold.
+The vein matter of the Cadwallader Gold Belt, also its paragenesis and mesothermal characteristics, are described by McCann (11), Dolmage (18), James (19) and Cairnes (24).
+Briefly, it consists of milky white quartz, commonly ribboned and of several ages, with very minor amounts of erratically distributed ferruginous carbonates, scheelite, mariposite and locally (in late tension fractures cutting the Pioneer 27 vein), appreciable quantities of black tourmaline.

+The sulphides, comprising from 2 to 3 per cent of the vein-matter, consist of pyrite and arsenopyrite, generally, distributed and the most plentiful sulphides; sphalerite, galena and tetrahedrite, generally distributed but in very small amounts, important however as "high-grade indicators"; pyrrhotite and chalcopyrite, erratically distributed as local pockets, occasionally associated, together or separately, with high gold values; stibnite and marcasite, erratically distributed in the Pioneer mine along or close to postore faults or fractures; telluride and gold, the former apparently very rare and reported only by McCann (11; p 54), the latter generally and sparsely distributed with, also, occasional erratically deposited "pockets" up to nine hundred pounds in weight composed of 45 per cent gold.

 There is no recognizable zoning of sulphides in the Cadwallader Gold Belt but certain unusual features of sulphide and gangue occurrence in various of the modified tension ("cross-over") structures are noteworthy.
-These are the unique occurrence of stibnite in the Bralorne 59 vein, the observed occurrence of tetrahedrite in only one of the Pioneer veins (the "27") and that only below 19 level, and the first appearance of tourmaline in the same tension structure and at about the same horizon.
+These are the unique occurrence of stibnite in the Bralorne 59 vein, the observed occurrence of tetrahedrite in only one of the Pioncer veins (the "27") and that only below 19 level, and the first appearance of tourmaline in the same tension structure and at about the same horizon.
 Also in the "27" vein (a probable tension structure modified by minor thrust faulting) there is a unique condition present on the 25 level, about 3200 feet below the present surface.
-Here the characteristic ribboning in the quartz is widely spaced and locally between the slickensided ribbon planes there are lenses of drusy to coxcomb-structured quartz.
-Sulphides here consist of a coarsely crystalline coxcomb filling, or forming small sphalerite, pyrite (and gold) rosette-like clusters.
+Here the characteristic ribboning in the quartz is widely spaced and locally, between the slickensided ribbon planes there are lenses of drusy to coxcombstructured quartz.
+Sulphides here consist of a coarsely crystalline coxcomb filling, or forming small sphaler' pyrite (and gold) rosette-like clusters.